-A carer's story (to be boxed)
+A carer's story

 Hearing the first-hand experiences of patients, carers and staff is a Board priority.
-In March 2012, a mother whose child suffers from the neurodevelopmental disorder Rett Syndrome told us of the difficulties of ensuring that Whittington Health staff truly understood her daughter.
+In March 2012, a mother whose child suffers from the neuro-developmental disorder Rett Syndrome told us of the difficulties of ensuring that Whittington Health staff truly understood her daughter.
 We have now signed up to an agreement to make sure that all patients with learning disabilities receive a personal and focussed approach to their care.